aws-samples/az-fail-away/README.md

 * AzFailAwayStack - This stack sets up the serverless application described in the architecture diagram
 * TestAsgStack - This stack creates a specified number of asgs for testing the AzFailAwayStack

-## ⚠️ Warning ⚠️
+## ⚠️ Warnings ⚠️
-The AzFailAwayStack deploys an **unsecured** HTTP API to API Gateway!
+* The AzFailAwayStack deploys an **unsecured** HTTP API to API Gateway!
 Before leveraging this solution in a real world environment be sure to implement proper [access controls](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-access-control.html) according to your organization's security guidelines.
 Not doing so could allow unauthorized updates of your infrastructure.
+* This solution assumes that the AWS control plane is operational and that the AZ failures are occurring only at the data plane.

 ## Useful commands